 If you use either WordPress or Blogger or any other website/blogging platform you need a website template (the overall framework of your blog) unless you want to build it from scratch.
 I won’t recommend it as it takes much more time.
 You can easily setup WordPress or Blogger within 5 minutes, it’s really easy!

 - What should a website template have?

 - Responsive layout

-- Simple design which makes it easy for your readers to absorb your articles
+- A simple design which makes it easy for your readers to absorb your articles

 - Mobile responsiveness